-Underwater Hockey is played by 2 teams of 6 players each.
-To start the game the puck is placed in the middle of the pool on the bottom.
-Someone screams "Stick Up, GO!” and the game begins.
+Underwater Hockey is played by two teams of six players each.
+To start the game, the puck is centered on the bottom of the pool.
+In practice, a player will yell “Sticks up, GO!” and the game begins.

-The game is non-contact so there is no checking and certainly no fighting, unlike ice hockey.
+The game is non-contact so their is no checking and certainly no fighting, unlike ice hockey.
 There is a goal about 10 feet wide at each end of the pool.
-However, since no one can hold there breath forever their is no goalie.
-Instead we have forwards and backs and play various formations.
+However, since no one can hold their breath forever there is no goalie.

-We also travel to tournaments throughout the year.
-There are many tournaments in the midwest and Ontario that we can drive to.
-In addition we will fly to the larger tournaments such as Nationals (which we hosted in 2004).
-Underwater Hockey is a small community so by traveling to a few tournaments you will make friends with people from all across the country and Canada.
+We also travel to tournaments throughout the year, but participation is optional.
+You can decide to travel as much or as little as you would like.
+Underwater Hockey is a small community so by traveling to a few tournaments you will make friends with people from all across the country.

 Underwater Hockey sticks are approximately one foot long.
 They are painted either black or white which is used to determine a player’s team.
 You can only use one hand to hold the stick.
 They come in many designs and are usually made out of wood or plastic.